 Thanks to aggressive advertising and subsequent anticipation that meets the launch of the latest mobile phone, laptop or television, it’s tempting to reach for your wallet and upgrade.
 However, don’t believe the hype.
 All it does is co-opt you into the kind of consumption that unnecessarily increases the world’s electronic waste.

 Before you make any purchase, take a step back and think about whether you really need it.
 Phone purchases can be particularly wasteful.
 Your current phone could be barely a year old, in good working condition and has all the functionality you need.
 Buying a new one would be unhelpful.

 Perhaps all you need to do is perform a software upgrade and your current device won’t be much different from the latest model.
-Also, whenever any of your electronics breaks down, repair should be your first option.
-Overall, sensible consumption would greatly contribute to active management of your e-waste.
+Also, whenever any of your electronics break down, repair should be your first option.
+Overall, sensible consumption would greatly contribute to the active management of your e-waste.